Aarush005coder/FindBlur/README.md

 - Different camera characteristics
 - Different image resolutions

-For these cases, a **Borderline** result should be treated as a prompt for manual review rather than an absolute decision.
+A **Borderline** result should therefore be treated as a signal for manual review rather than an absolute decision.

 ---

 # 🔮 Future Improvements

-Potential improvements include:
+Potential future improvements include:

 - [ ] Region-based blur detection
 - [ ] Motion-blur detection